swiftlang/swift-testing/Documentation/EnvironmentVariables.md

 | `SWT_EXPERIMENTAL_SERIALIZED_TRAIT_APPLIES_GLOBALLY` | `Bool` | Whether or not `.serialized` applies globally or just to its branch of the test graph. |
 | `SWT_EXPERIMENTAL_MAXIMUM_PARALLELIZATION_WIDTH` | `Int` | The default parallelization width when parallelized testing is enabled. |

+## Scoped environment variables in tests

+To apply custom environment variables to tests or suites, use the `Trait/environment(_:)` trait.
+Tests using this trait run serially, preventing data races in the process' environment block, and previous environment variable values are automatically restored after the test finishes.

 [interop-modes]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/testing/0021-targeted-interoperability-swift-testing-and-xctest.md#interoperability-modes